Announcing This Year’s Winners & Finalists:

 - Poets may enter more than one manuscript to the contest, but each submission must be a separate entry, each incurring its own fee.

 - Please use a standard readable font in 12pt.
-Do not embed your poems in graphics or imagery.

 - Poems should be single-spaced with double-spacing between stanzas.